 The aforementioned percentages will be calculated, taking into consideration all severance items arising from the termination of the employment contract.
 In any case, the amount corresponding to the increase may not exceed 500,000 pesos.

 - compensation for the lack of notice of termination, at the rate of the 13th month's salary; and

 - integration of the month of dismissal with the rate of the 13th month's salary.

-Duplication does not apply to cases of dismissal with fair cause or based on a lack of work not attributable to the employer.
-If it is determined that the cause invoked is insufficient – as can arise with indirect dismissals – the employee would be entitled to double compensation.
-Conclusions of labour relations by mutual consent of the parties are outside the scope of the respective Decrees.
+Aggravated severance does not apply to cases of dismissal with fair cause or based on a lack of work that is not attributable to the employer.
+If it is determined that the cause invoked is insufficient – as can arise with indirect dismissals – the employee would be entitled to aggravated severance compensation.
+Conclusions of labour relationships by mutual consent of the parties are outside the scope of the respective Decrees.

 Dismissal for cause

 In the event of dismissal for cause, the employee is not entitled to mandatory severance.
 If the employee challenges the dismissal and a court considers that the cause for dismissal is not sufficiently significant to be deemed a breach of the main obligations of the employment contract, the court may award the employee mandatory severance.

 In addition, if based on the employer's rejection of the employee's claim, the employee is forced to raise a claim against the employer through administrative or judicial means, the court may grant the employee the aggravated compensation set forth by Section 2 of Act No. 25,323 (equivalent to 50 per cent of the mandatory severance).

 The employer may be obliged to pay higher severance in respect of dismissals of women who are pregnant or have recently given birth, women who have just got married or are soon to be married, and dismissals during sick leave.